toivoh/Debug.jl/README.md

 since it needs access to all
 scopes that surround a piece of code to be analyzed.

-The following single-character commands have special meaing:
+The following single-character commands have special meaning:
 `h`: display help text
 `s`: step into
 `n`: step over any enclosed scope